Covid 19 coronavirus: How one moment of selfishness could keep us in lengthy lockdown

 COMMENT:

-The other day I was shocked to find out that one of my friends was laughed at when they asked a customer in the dairy to stand 2m back.
+The other day I was shocked to find out that one of my friends was laughed at when he asked a customer in the dairy to stand 2m back.

-But that didn't stop two cars loads of bros ignore the queue and pack themselves into the dairy.
+But that didn't stop two carloads of mates ignoring the queue and packing themselves into the dairy.

 READ MORE: